datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Lineitemquoteassociation to Hubspot Lineitemquoteassociation
+HubSpot Lineitemquoteassociation to HubSpot Lineitemquoteassociation
 --------------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Lineitemquoteassociation and a Hubspot Lineitemquoteassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Lineitemquoteassociation and a HubSpot Lineitemquoteassociation must be established.

-A HubSpot Lineitemquoteassociation will merge with a Hubspot Lineitemquoteassociation if one of the following property combinations match:
+A HubSpot Lineitemquoteassociation will merge with a HubSpot Lineitemquoteassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociation Property
-     - Hubspot Lineitemquoteassociation Property
+     - HubSpot Lineitemquoteassociation Property
    * - id
      - id

-Once a link between a HubSpot Lineitemquoteassociation and a Hubspot Lineitemquoteassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemquoteassociation and a HubSpot Lineitemquoteassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemquoteassociation and a Hubspot Lineitemquoteassociation:
+The following properties are synchronized between a HubSpot Lineitemquoteassociation and a HubSpot Lineitemquoteassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociation Property
-     - Hubspot Lineitemquoteassociation Property
+     - HubSpot Lineitemquoteassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-HubSpot Owner to Hubspot User
+HubSpot Owner to HubSpot User
 -----------------------------
-Before any synchronization can take place, a link between a HubSpot Owner and a Hubspot User must be established.
+Before any synchronization can take place, a link between a HubSpot Owner and a HubSpot User must be established.

-A HubSpot Owner will merge with a Hubspot User if one of the following property combinations match:
+A HubSpot Owner will merge with a HubSpot User if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Owner Property
-     - Hubspot User Property
+     - HubSpot User Property
    * - userId
      - Id
    * - email
      - email

-Once a link between a HubSpot Owner and a Hubspot User is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Owner and a HubSpot User is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Owner and a Hubspot User:
+The following properties are synchronized between a HubSpot Owner and a HubSpot User:

 .. list-table::
    :header-rows: 1

    * - HubSpot Owner Property
-     - Hubspot User Property
+     - HubSpot User Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - email
      - email
      - "string"

-HubSpot Quote to Hubspot Quote
+HubSpot Quote to HubSpot Quote
 ------------------------------
-Before any synchronization can take place, a link between a HubSpot Quote and a Hubspot Quote must be established.
+Before any synchronization can take place, a link between a HubSpot Quote and a HubSpot Quote must be established.

-A HubSpot Quote will merge with a Hubspot Quote if one of the following property combinations match:
+A HubSpot Quote will merge with a HubSpot Quote if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quote Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
    * - id
      - id

-Once a link between a HubSpot Quote and a Hubspot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quote and a HubSpot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quote and a Hubspot Quote:
+The following properties are synchronized between a HubSpot Quote and a HubSpot Quote:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quote Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-HubSpot Quote to Hubspot Quotecompanyassociation
+HubSpot Quote to HubSpot Quotecompanyassociation
 ------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Quote and a Hubspot Quotecompanyassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Quote and a HubSpot Quotecompanyassociation must be established.

-A HubSpot Quote will merge with a Hubspot Quotecompanyassociation if one of the following property combinations match:
+A HubSpot Quote will merge with a HubSpot Quotecompanyassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quote Property
-     - Hubspot Quotecompanyassociation Property
+     - HubSpot Quotecompanyassociation Property
    * - id
      - id

-Once a link between a HubSpot Quote and a Hubspot Quotecompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quote and a HubSpot Quotecompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quote and a Hubspot Quotecompanyassociation:
+The following properties are synchronized between a HubSpot Quote and a HubSpot Quotecompanyassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quote Property
-     - Hubspot Quotecompanyassociation Property
+     - HubSpot Quotecompanyassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - associations.companies.results.id
      - toObjectId (Dependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypes)
      - "string"